Vanessa Jane Hall

 Using STEM CELLs to model the Brain’s Role in Aging and Involvement in Neurodegeneration

 Current Research Interests:

-- Characterization of the entorhinal cortex in the fetal porcine brain
+- Characterization of the entorhinal cortex in the developing and adult brain (pig and human)

-- Improving differentiation of human induced pluripotent stem cells into relevant neurons for studying Alzheimer's disease
+- Derivation of stellate cells from pluripotent stem cells for studying Alzheimer's disease

 - Danish Research Council (Technology and Production): 2.591 million dKK